markabrahams/node-net-snmp/README.md

 and manipulated through the API, as well as queried and manipulated through the SNMP interface with the above four request-class PDUs.

+The agent also supports SNMP proxy forwarder application.

 ## snmp.createAgent (options, callback)

 The `createAgent()` function instantiates and returns an instance of the `Agent`